6 Best Unilateral Back Exercises to Build Muscle

 It is worth adding to your workout program, especially on your pull day, to train your back efficiently.

-1. Place one end of the bar in the corner of the wall and insert the desired weight into another.
+1. Place one end of the bar in the corner of the wall and insert the desired weight into the other.

 2. Stand in the split stance with the front foot perpendicular to the barbell.